 When you speak before a group of government officials who are conducting a public hearing on a proposed law or a government policy, your remarks are called "testimony."
-These hearings, often required by law, are opportunities for individuals to tell whether they are "for", "against", or "neutral" as to a bill or a policy.
+These hearings, often required by law, are opportunities for individuals to tell whether they are in "support", "opposition", or "neutral" on a bill or a policy.
 Officials may not always want to hear what you have to say, but you always have a right to be heard at an official public hearing.